gauravsk/eeb201/README.md

 Repository for EEB Quantitative Bootcamp, EEB 201.
-Click on `appendixB.md` for rendered file; source file is located within the `rmd_files` folder.
+Codeschool screenshots in `tryr/`; Stevens Primer in `stevens_primer/`